This is the adventure capital of India

 While adventure tourism is well-established in other areas of the Asia-Pacific, India's industry is just starting to take off with an estimated growth rate of 5% to 7% annually, according to industry publication TTG Asia.

-Jumpin' Heights Rishikesh faced a steep learning curve before it opened in 2006.
+Jumpin Heights Rishikesh faced a steep learning curve before it opened in 2006.

 Determined to build a world-class facility, Kumar brought in a team of bungee masters from New Zealand.
 They designed the facilities and continue to manage operations today.